top of page

 After I apply, how do I find out more information?

-Once you’re accepted, you’ll start receiving emails to let you know what to do, including how to apply for visas, what to bring, what to leave at home, how to pack, what e-books to buy, which ASAP group you’re in, and a host of other information so that you’re well informed about your responsibilities as well as about the region.
+Once you complete your application and are accepted into the program you’ll receive emails letting you know what to do, including how to apply for visas, what to bring, what to leave at home, how to pack, what e-books to buy, and a host of other information to make you well informed.
 If you do your part, you’ll be well prepared to board the flight in September to begin your ASAP adventure.

 bottom of page